hexawulf/ExamPrep/README.md

 One topic each.
 Every exercise must centre on a single Java construct or introductory OOP idea that the course book covers (e.g., fields, methods, for loops, if‑else, constructors, access modifiers, inheritance, encapsulation, polymorphism).

 Course‑book alignment.
-Cite the chapter / section (or page) where the concept is introduced, so students can revisit the explanation.
+Cite the chapter/section (or page) where the concept is introduced, so students can revisit the explanation.

 Beginner level.
 Keep syntax and logic simple enough for someone who has finished only the first‑semester syllabus.
 Avoid compound features (e.g., no generics + inheritance in the same task).